Voigtländer Ultron 27mm f/2 X Review

 Handling

-Like some range-finder lenses, the Ultron 27mm f/2 has a focus lever/tab that aids you in finding approximately accurate focusing.
-It took a few tries to get the hang of this but the more I used it the more my muscle memory improved and I can see the benefit of it, especially if you use a higher f-stop for zone focusing.
+Like some rangefinder lenses, the Ultron 27mm f/2 has a focus lever that aids in finding approximately accurate focusing.
+It took a few tries to get the hang of it, but the more I used it, the better my muscle memory improved, and I can see the benefit, especially when using a higher f-stop for zone focusing.

-It is worth noting that using the focus lever/tab is the only real way to focus as the focus ring otherwise is too slick (without grooves) and also very narrow.
+It is worth noting that using the focus lever is the only reliable way to focus, as the focus ring is otherwise too slick (lacking grooves) and also very narrow.

-The focusing (all-metal helicoid unit) is wonderfully smooth, a trait I have become used to from all the Voigtländer lenses I have tested to date.
+The focusing (all-metal helicoid unit) is wonderfully smooth, a trait I've grown accustomed to from all the Voigtländer lenses I’ve tested to date.

 Specs

-The design is sleek and the lens feels solid in the hand despite being small.
-I had the silver version for this review and it also comes in black.
+The design is sleek, and the lens feels solid in the hand despite being small.
+I reviewed the silver version, and it's also available in black.
 The lens hood on both models is black.

-I showed the lens to two of my photography friends, Julian and Goran, and both agreed with me that this was a nice nice-looking lens and I think we were all a bit surprised by the quality feel of such a small lens.
+I showed the lens to two of my photography friends, Julian and Goran, and both agreed that it was a nice-looking lens.
+I think we were all a bit surprised by the quality feel of such a small lens.

 In Action

-I tried the Ultron 27mm f/2 on three different Fujifilm X-Series cameras, the X-Pro3 and Xpro2 mostly, and briefly on the X-H2.
+I tried the Ultron 27mm f/2 on three different Fujifilm X-Series cameras, mostly the X-Pro3 and X-Pro2, and briefly on the X-H2.
 Unfortunately, I won’t have sample photos from the X-H2 (Goran’s) as we were late heading out on a gloomy day, and the photos wouldn’t have done the Ultron 27mm justice.

 Instead, I met up with fellow Vancouver photographer, Julian Fok, on a sunny day along Commercial Drive and managed to get a few sample images with his Dura Silver X-Pro3.

-My Fujifilm X-Pro2, on the other hand, is not compatible with Ultron 27mm when it comes to electronic communications.
+My Fujifilm X-Pro2, on the other hand, is not compatible with Ultron 27mm when it comes to electronic communication.

-You can still use the lens as you would with an adapted lens but without EXIF info or data going from the lens to the camera.
-This didn’t keep me from using it and I am quite happy with the X-Pro2 sample images in this review.
+You can still use the lens as you would with an adapted lens, but without the EXIF information or data being transferred from the lens to the camera.
+This didn’t keep me from using it, and I’m pretty happy with the X-Pro2 sample images in this review.

 To make sure the Ultron 27mm f/2 X works as intended with your Fujifilm camera, check the info regarding compatibility on Voigtländer’s official site via this link: